 Go to the Console and navigate to MANAGE AI MODELS.
 For the model you want to deploy, select the SDK you have build for your target platform.

 If you have not build an SDK yet, refer to Build SDK section of the documentation.

-Click on the target platform for the model to download and copy the SDK link.
+Click on the target platform for the model to download.

 Install SDK Wheel

 (env) $ python3 -m pip install "<SDK WHEEL LINKs>"

 Replace <SDK WHEEL LINK> with the SDK link you copied earlier from the console.

 Info about the installed Xailient SDK